3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 3. "clamp" will restrict the texture coordinate value to the [0,1] range.
 A texture coordinate s that falls outside the [0,1] interval will be transformed according to the following formula:
 </br>s’ = min(1, max(0,s))

+4. "none" will discard the \<CT_ChannelFromImage3D>'s value if the 3d texture coordinate s falls outside the [0,1] range.
+This means, when blending volumetric layers, no blending of values takes place if this \<CT_ChannelFromImage3D> is sampled outside the [0,1]-range.
+This is useful if a 3d texture is used as masking channel for a volumetric decal of sorts that affects only a limited region in the volume.

 **filter**:
 The filter attribute defines the interpolation method.